 A programmed course which develops skills in listening and note-taking.
 The program presents a series of exercises which provide practice in listening to spoken information and in taking notes and answering questions on the material heard.

 EN 1212 2 hours Spelling

-A programmed course in spelling designed to review the basic spelling problems.
-The course reviews the basic phonics rules and goes through 85 units dealing with specific areas of weaknesses in spelling.
+A programmed course in spelling designed to review basic spelling problems.
+The course reviews the basic phonics rules and goes through exercises dealing with specific areas of weakness.